Tron (franchise): Light cycles

 Light cycles make a return in Tron: Legacy, with new designs by Daniel Simon.
 According to the press conference at Comic-Con 2009, a new vehicle appears called a "Light Runner," a two-seat version of the light cycle.
 It is said to be very fast, and has the unique ability to go off the grid on its own power.
 We also get a glimpse at Kevin Flynn's own cycle, a "Second Generation Light Cycle" designed in 1989 by Flynn and "rumor has it it's still the fastest thing on the grid."
 It incorporates some of the look of both films.

 The video game Tron: Evolution, which is set between the events of Tron and Tron: Legacy, features light cycles in sections of the single-player mode and in certain game maps for the multiplayer mode.
 Light cycle use in multiplayer gives players the option to shift back and forth between cycle and foot travel at will, and provides multiple attack and defensive options beyond the classic "boxing in" of an opponent.
 In addition, the light cycles of Evolution can pass through their own light trails (and the trails of allied players) unharmed.

 A more classic interpretation of the light cycle game is shown in the video game Tron: Evolution – Battle Grids, which is primarily based on offline multi- or single-player matches.
 These light cycle battles do not allow the player to pass through their own trail, but do allow passage through teammates' trails.
 There is also no option to travel on foot.

 A Tron: Legacy themed Lego Ideas set with two Lightcycles was released in 2018.

+Other

+Several Tron easter eggs appear throughout Once Upon a Time, such as a bar named Flynn's Barcade in the seventh season.